Representation growth of maximal class groups: various exceptional cases: Important Results from Prequel

 \begin{definition} Let $\rho$ be irreducible and let $x_i,y,$ for $i$ such that $1 \leq i \leq n,$ be in standard form as defined earlier in the section.
-A \emph{shout} is a matrix $P$ such that, up to twisting, $PyP^{-1}$ and $Px_iP^{-1}$ for $i=1 \ldots n$ are in standard form.
-The representations $\rho$ and $P\rho P^{-1}$ (note that $Px_1P^{-1}$ may not be in standard form) are said to be equivalent under \emph{shouting}. \end{definition}
+A \emph{standardization} is a matrix $P$ such that, up to twisting, $PyP^{-1}$ and $Px_iP^{-1}$ for $i=1 \ldots n$ are in standard form.
+The representations $\rho$ and $P\rho P^{-1}$ (note that $Px_1P^{-1}$ may not be in standard form) are said to be equivalent under \emph{standardization}. \end{definition}